FlyingDR/date/README.md

 Provides date object for the current date.
 Either timezone, defined through [`setTimezone()`](#settimezone) or PHP default timezone is used.

-In case if date adjustment is
-enabled - returned date will be adjusted by the defined time shifting interval.
+In case if date adjustment is enabled - returned date will be adjusted by the defined time shifting interval.

-It is meant to comply with `ClockInterface` from [PSR-20](https://github.com/php-fig/fig-standards/blob/master/proposed/clock.md).

 ### `from`